cryptocopycats/kittyverse/API.md

 ## The Official Public API, Version 1 (v1) - API Token Required - Apply Here

 Note: The Official Public API requires a token.
-Sign up for the Kittyverse program / purrgram at [`docs.api.cryptokitties.co`](https://docs.api.cryptokitties.co) to request an API token and if all works out the CryptoKitties team will send you over
+Sign up for the Kittyverse program at [`docs.api.cryptokitties.co`](https://docs.api.cryptokitties.co) to request an API token and if all works out the CryptoKitties team will send you over